Quality and Continuous Improvement

 At Praxair Surface Technologies, we’re constantly working to achieve operational excellence.
 Using a variety of tools and techniques, including Six Sigma, we focus on delivering superior quality control and continuously improving our process so we can help our customers make more possible.

-We’re committed to providing the highest-quality coatings, materials and equipment to improve our customers' economic and environmental performance around the globe through operational excellence, continuous improvement, and technology development.
-To do that, we operate under the following principles:
+Praxair Surface Technologies is committed to providing the highest quality coatings, materials, and equipment to improve our customers' economic and environmental performance around the globe through operational excellence, continuous improvement, a zero-defect journey, and technology development.

-- Responsible for his/her compliance to procedures, policies, and principles of business integrity.
+- Responsible for their compliance to procedures, policies, and principles of business integrity

-- Responsible and accountable for the quality of his or her work.
+- Responsible and accountable for the quality of their work

-- Obligated to notify his/her manager if a job cannot be performed to defined requirements.
+- Obligated to report and/or stop a job that cannot be performed to defined requirements, without fear of retaliation

-Efforts on quality will yield results in customer satisfaction.
+- Efforts in quality will yield results in customer satisfaction

 Quality and Operational Discipline are conditions of employment.